opensciencegrid/topology/src/README.md

 - Add a `u <DN HASH> <PATH1> rl <PATH2> rl ...` for every DN listed in the Authorizations list of every namespace supported by the cache.
 - Add a `g <FQAN> <PATH1> rl <PATH2> rl ...` for every FQAN listed in the Authorizations list of every namespace supported by the cache.

-In addition, if the cache supports the `/user/ligo` namespace and the webapp can access LIGO's LDAP server:
+In addition, if the cache supports the LIGO VO and the webapp can access LIGO's LDAP server:

-- Add a `u <DN HASH> /user/ligo rl` for every DN obtained from the LIGO's LDAP server.
+- Add a `u <DN HASH> <LIGO PATH1> rl <LIGO PATH2> rl ...` for every DN obtained from the LIGO's LDAP server.

 ### Origin xrootd-scitokens config generation